 Census date is the last date on which a student can withdraw from a unit without incurring financial penalty.
 If you withdraw from one or more units after the Census date you will be liable for the full fees for the enrolled units, whether you pay them directly to Excelsia College or defer payment through FEE-HELP.
 You cannot withdraw after the census date without incurring a fees debt.

-However, if after the census date you become seriously ill, or other unforeseen circumstances over which you have no control result in you being unable to continue your studies, you can apply to the Academic Board for special consideration which, if granted, would result in a “W” (Withdrawn) grade for each enrolled unit.
+However, if after the census date you become seriously ill, or other unforeseen circumstances over which you have no control result in you being unable to continue your studies, you can apply for special consideration which, if granted, would result in a refund of prepaid fees or a reversal of your FEE-HELP debt for the relevant units.

-In such special circumstances you can also apply to the Grievance Committee for a refund of prepaid fees or a reversal of your FEE-HELP debt for the relevant units.
-Application must be made in writing within 12 months of the last day of study for the units concerned, giving all relevant details and evidence of the grounds for appeal and attaching all relevant documents.
+An appeal must be made to the Registrar using the Application for Special Consideration form, with supporting evidence of the grounds for the appeal attached.
+Appeals must be made within 12 months of the last day of study for the units concerned, giving all relevant details and evidence of the grounds for appeal and attaching all relevant documents.

-- were beyond your control, and
+• were beyond your control, and

-- were such that they made it impractical for you to complete your study requirements.
+• were such that they made it impractical for you to complete your study requirements.